TheRyanMiller/theryanmiller.github.io/_posts/2020-08-01-solidity-development-with-truffle-and-ganache.md

 1. A test blockchain
 1. Tool to deploy smart contracts to the test blockchain
 1. Accounts and Ethereum to spend on the test blockchain

+#### 1) A test blockchain
+There are a couple tools we can use for the job here.
+The ones I've used before are Truffle, Ganache UI, and Ganache CLI.